-MOTION: The Preliminary Subdivision application for 19-16 Sunrise (formerly Twilight) Cove Retirement Community and Mixed Use Commercial Buildings -on Tax Map: 7, Lot: 66 is to be (approved with conditions/denied) with the following findings of fact and conclusions.
+Kaitlyn Tuttle made a motion that the Preliminary Subdivision application for 19-16 Sunrise (formerly Twilight) Cove Retirement Community and Mixed Use Commercial Buildings -on Tax Map: 7, Lot: 66 was to be approved with conditions with the following findings of fact and conclusions.

-FINDINGS OF FACT
+FINDINGS OF FACT A. POLLUTION

-A. POLLUTION